OpenAEV-Platform/collectors/sentinelone/README.md

 ## Overview

-This collector validates OpenAEV expectations by querying your SentinelOne environment for matching security events via the SentinelOne API.
-When OpenAEV runs security exercises, this collector automatically checks if the expected security threats were actually detected and/or prevented in your EDR, providing visibility into your detection and prevention capabilities.
+This collector validates OpenAEV expectations by querying your SentinelOne environment for threat data via the SentinelOne API.
+When OpenAEV runs security exercises, this collector automatically checks if the expected security threats were detected in your EDR by matching threat information and associated events, providing visibility into your detection capabilities.

-The collector uses SentinelOne's Deep Visibility events for detection validation and combines them with threat data for prevention validation.
+The collector uses SentinelOne's Threats API to fetch threat data and correlates it with threat events to validate expectations.

 ## Features

-- **Detection Validation**: Queries SentinelOne Deep Visibility events to verify process execution detections
+- **Threat-Based Validation**: Queries SentinelOne Threats API to validate security expectations against detected threats
-- **Prevention Validation**: Combines Deep Visibility events with threat data to verify prevention actions
+- **Batch Processing**: Processes expectations in configurable batches for improved performance
-- **Retry Mechanism**: Built-in retry logic with configurable delays to handle event ingestion latency
+- **Event Correlation**: Correlates threat data with threat events to extract process execution details
 - **Trace Generation**: Creates detailed traces with links back to SentinelOne console
 - **Flexible Configuration**: Support for YAML, environment variables, and multiple deployment scenarios